Restore the health of your body, brain and organ systems after mold exposure

 Month Four (Sooner if needed for significant brain “fog” and other deficits.)

-1. Begin a PM brain supplement powder and a PM brain antioxidant
+1. Begin a PM brain supplement powder and PM brain antioxidants to allow your brain to replenish during sleep.

 2. If you have had brain involvement, use supplements to calm down the cells that surround and support your brain cells–Reduce brain glial cell inflammation.